 Business trips are first and foremost for business, but who’s to say you can’t take advantage of an opportunity to enjoy a destination while you are already there?
-I travel for work 3-4 times a month, mostly around the state of Florida, and I can’t stand spending too much time in hotel rooms, so I make an effort to get out and explore the area I am in as much as I can, and I’m not the only one who is doing it.
+I travel for work 3-4 times a month, mostly around the state of Florida.
+I can’t stand spending too much time in hotel rooms, so I make an effort to get out and explore the area I am in as much as I can, and I’m not the only one who is doing it.
 73% of millennials rate leisure time on business travel as important, according to last year’s MMGY Global survey on American travelers.

 So whether you are traveling for work to Naples, Italy or Naples, Florida, here are five tips for business travelers who want to make the most of their work trips:

 3. Explore the possibility of extending the trip.
 Are you traveling on a Friday or a Monday?
-Why not visit your destination for the whole weekend?
+Why not visit your work destination for the whole weekend?
 Traveling somewhere for work is a good excuse to spend a little extra money on your own to stay for a couple of additional days on the weekend.
 If your company is paying for your transportation to and from the destination and for your accommodations on the days you are working, it’s only an extra night or two to pay for.
-Last year, I had to work on a Friday in New Orleans, so I ended up extending the trip to span the entire weekend, and invited the hubs.
+Last year, I had to work on a Friday in New Orleans, so I extended the trip to span the entire weekend, and invited the hubs.
 It was worth it!

 4. Eat local.
-I know how tempting it can be to order room service for every meal, especially when you have been working all day, and food is on the company’s dime, but eating at local restaurants is a great way to experience the destination you are in.
+I know how tempting it can be to order room service for every meal, especially when you have been working all day and food is on the company’s dime, but eating at local restaurants is a great way to experience the destination you are in.
 Eating with a client from the area?
 Even better – ask them their favorite local spot; that’s a win-win for everyone!

 At the end of the day, work travel is only as exciting or boring as you make it.
-Blending business and pleasure is something anyone who travels for work can do, as long as you have the motivation to do it.
+Blending business and pleasure is something anyone who travels for work can do, as long as you have the motivation to go do it.
 So get out of the hotel room, and take in the full experience!